robinhood-suite/robinhood4/doc/adr/cli.rst

 Multiple input sources/formats
 ------------------------------

-rbh-fsevent must be able to parse events from different event sources: Lustre, FANOTIFY, RobinHood, BeeGFS, HPSS, ...
+rbh-fsevents must be able to parse events from different event sources: Lustre, FANOTIFY, RobinHood, BeeGFS, HPSS, ...

 Each of these streams uses a different format and collection API.

-One way or another, rbh-fsevent must be able to distinguish one type of stream from another.
+One way or another, rbh-fsevents must be able to distinguish one type of stream from another.

 Distributed processing